 Additional information by Sydney Trains:

-A carved wooden Honour Roll board, in the classical style of a temple front, with a brass sheet attached, that lists 82 NSW Railways and Tramways Stores employees names who served in WWI engraved in black in four columns, behind a glass pane.
+A carved wooden Honour Roll board, in the classical style of a temple front, with a brass sheet attached, listing 82 NSW Railways and Tramways Stores employees who served in the First World War, engraved in black in four columns, behind a glass pane.

 It was produced by Stores staff, and relocated after its closure, and eventually fixed to the western Railway Remembrance Wall at Central Station.